sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-connection.rst

   * **Group**   : Users belonging to the group have access to these connections.
   * **Project** : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

 This page explains how to create an Airflow Connection in Fire Insights.
+Follow the steps below:

 Step 1 : Enable Airflow in Sparkflows
 ======================================